lucgagan/completions/README.md

  *    The total length of input tokens and generated tokens is limited by the model's context length.
  * @property model - ID of the model to use.
 See the model endpoint compatibility table for
  *    details on which models work with the Chat API.
+ * @property functionCall - Controls how the model responds to function calls.
+ *    "none" means the model does not call a function, and responds to the end-user.
+ *    "auto" means the model can pick between an end-user or calling a function.
+ *    Specifying a particular function via {"name":\ "my_function"} forces the model to call that function.
+ *    "none" is the default when no functions are present.
+ *    "auto" is the default if functions are present.
+ * @property functions - A list of functions the model may generate JSON inputs for.
  * @property n - How many chat completion choices to generate for each input message.
  * @property presencePenalty - Number between -2.0 and 2.0.
 Positive values penalize new
  *    tokens based on whether they appear in the text so far, increasing the model's